shantanu-ai/Handwritten-Character-Recognition/README.md

 # Overview
 This is repository is created as a part of final project for Fundamentals of Machine Learning (EEL5840) under Prof Alina Zare in University of Florida for the Master's in Computer Science program. <b>An implentation of Deep Convolution Network inspired by the famous "Lenet" Architecture with Pytorch to recognize Handwritten Characters.</b>

+# Requirement
+The detailed requirement of this project will be found out in the file <b>project1.pdf</b>

 # DataSet
 The Dataset is custom handwritten charecters provided by Prof Alina Zare of Electrical and Computer Engineering Department of the University of Florida.